dev-abuhurera/Javascript-mastering/README.md

 ✅ How asynchronous code doesn't block the main thread
 ✅ Why promises execute before setTimeout callbacks
 ✅ How closures retain access to outer scope variables

 ---

+## How to Use This Repository

+### Method 1: Sequential Learning (Recommended for Beginners)
+Follow the files in order, mastering each concept before moving forward.

+### Method 2: Topic-Based (For Specific Needs)
+Jump to any concept that interests you or that you need to understand.

+### Method 3: Program-First (For Practical Learners)
+Start with programs, then dive into concepts when you need deeper understanding.

+### Method 4: Mixed Approach
+Alternate between programs and concepts to see theory and practice together.

+---